frutik/Awesome-RAG/README.md

 # Awesome-RAG

-The section outline is in complete draft form.
+> The sections outline is in complete draft form.
 Everything is in motion (in this document and in my head).

 - [Topics](#topics)
   - [General](#general)